michaellperry/jinaga/README.md

 # Jinaga
 Real-time client-to-server-to-client messaging with persistence.
 Replace your REST API, document database, and web sockets code with this one simple, universal back end.

-See an example application: [Yaca](http://jinaga.cloudapp.net) - Yet Another Chat App.
+See an example application: [ImprovingU](https://jinagademo.azurewebsites.net) - Course idea voting site.

 Get a quick [video introduction](https://vimeo.com/channels/jinaga) to Jinaga.